afantasia-me/afantasia-me.github.io/_posts/2020-05-28-mors-et-tributa.md

 I think there was an element of pride, despite the personal outcome, and his loss of faith in the humans.

-But there was also a deep betrayal — not unlike my own experience.
+But there was also a deep betrayal --- not unlike my own experience.
 That made me recoil.
 Realising that was the driving force behind me asking Mortimer.

 Fate now felt betrayed, just as I did.
-Yet there was no great relief on my part, I felt no success at revenge, and retribution did not taste sweet.
+Yet, there was no great relief on my part, I felt no success at revenge, and retribution did not taste sweet.

 In the end, there were just two people left feeling bitter and angry and betrayed.